PriyaPalak/PriyaPalak/README.md

 ### ⚡️ Currently ⚡️

 - Brushing up on my knowledge of Statistics and SQL concepts
-- Practicing Technical Round Questions on SQL
-- Aptitude Preparation
+- Learning a new skill - Web Scrapping
 - Working on my LinkedIn Profile

 ### 🙌🏻 Connect with Me